Google has rolled out yet another core algorithm update, the September 2023 Helpful Content Update.

 It’s no longer enough to publish random blog posts on assorted different topics and expect them to rank.
 Instead, you have to own your niche and cover it in a comprehensive way with lots of blog posts.

-I recommend using a keyword research tool like Ahrefs or Semrush to search for related long-tail keywords around the core 3-4 topics of your blog (for example, here my core topics are blogging, SEO, and LinkedIn).
+I recommend using a keyword research tool like Semrush to search for related long-tail keywords around the core 3-4 topics of your blog (for example, here my core topics are blogging, SEO, and LinkedIn).

 A good place to start is by identifying around 10 long tail keywords for each core topic, then gradually writing and publishing blog posts to cover all of them.

 Once you’ve got a nice cluster of related blog posts, you can then publish a pillar post, such as an “ultimate guide”, which links back to all of them.

 This is the best way to build authority around your blog’s core topics.
 Following this approach can get you ranked quickly, without necessarily needing to build lots of backlinks.

 #10.
 Remove or update any low EEAT content

 Whether you’re new to blogging or have owned your blog for a while, you’ve probably got old content that doesn’t give the best impression in terms of E-EAT.
 You’ve got two choices: update it, or remove it altogether.

 If you do decide to update it, consider fleshing it out with more authoritative information, adding external links to trustworthy sources, and making sure all references are fresh and up-to-date.

 GDPR (General Data Protection Regulation) is an EU regulation described as the “toughest privacy and security law in the world.”